 Why we chose the Rome Ravine Select Snowboard: Because sometimes, just sometimes, nothing other than the best will do.

 Hold onto your hats, fellas.
 This is the juiced-up, next-gen iteration of an all-mountain freeride powerhouse.
 As part of Rome’s completely overhauled product line, the Ravine Select enters the fray and flattens the competition to stand atop as the most powerful, responsive and downright deadliest snowboard in this season’s collection.

 Starting from the ground up, the Select utilises Rome’s no-holds-barred, face-meltingly fast SinterSpeed base – the most rapid in their line and one spec above the OG Ravine.
 With the added speed comes the increased forces put through the snowboard.
 As you’d expect, then, the core comes built to handle some serious G’s and deliver power through its length and out to the edges.

 “For riders of a zero-compromise mindset, you need the best.
-And, simply put, this is it.”
+Simply put, this is it.”

 Opting to shave the most weight and deliver maximum power, the SuperPop core alternatives between 10mm strips of poplar with 20mm strips of paulownia.
 The Ravine Select feels impossibly lightweight for a snowboard this heavy-hitting.
 That’s sandwiched between a combination of biax and triax laminates to keep the board feeling lively responsive but dials it down just a nudge to give you some torsional flex to work with, in tighter spots.
 Any concerns about high-speed chatter and vibrations are, quite literally, eased with Rome’s energy dissipating glass woven Impact Plates underneath the inserts.